-You’ve worked hard and achieved success, but now, at mid life, your priorities have shifted.
+You’ve worked hard and achieved success, but now, at mid life, your priorities have shifted, and you're feeling bored.

 You know there’s a lot you can do, and a lot of different things you like to do.
 You also know you’re great with people.